 Markus 13: 33-37

 “Hopefully he doesn’t come suddenly and find you sleeping”

 Time is an important thing in human life.
 In the seventh century AD; Isidorus, Bishop of Seville, tries to discuss and explain what it is or what day it is.
 Scholarships and research did not advance much in their time; guesswork and imagination play a big role in his work:

-The day is the presence of the sun; either the sun is above the earth as well as the night that is the sun which is under the earth.
+The day is the presence of the sun; either the sun is above the earth as well as the night when the sun is under the earth.
 The proper day is twenty-four hours starting from sunrise to sunset.
-The day, according to Egypt was started at sunset but according to Persian at sunrise; according to Athens in the sixth hours of evening; according to the Romans in the middle of the night.
+The day, according to Egypt started at sunset but according to Persians at sunrise; according to Athens in the sixth hours of evening; according to the Romans in the middle of the night.
 The names of the days are taken from the star.
 The first day of Romans is from the Sun which is the first star among the stars.
-The second day of Roman is Moon whose brilliance and magnitude are nearest to the Sun.
+The second day of Roman is the Moon whose brilliance and magnitude are nearest to the Sun.
 The third is called Vesper (evening star) taken from the planet Mars.
 The fourth is from the star Mercury.
 The fifth is from the star Jupiter.
 The sixth is from the planet Venus called the morning star, which they call it, which is observed among all the other planets and has the most light.
 The seventh is taken from the star Saturn.
 The part of the day is three: morning, noon, and evening.
 Morning is the full and early light, not already twilight.
 Noon is the middle day.
 The evening is the last part of the day when the sun sinks in the west.
 Today is this day; tomorrow is what is next; yesterday is the day before; the day before is the same as yesterday.
 The night is said to harm because it harms the eyes.